prp-e/minillm/README.md

 - `--top_k` : This also checks for the nearest neighbors of your input.
 - `--seed` : Decides for the randomness of the model.
 - `--max_seq_length` : It decides how many tokens can be taken as an input.

+__NOTE__: All of the flags except "prompt" got their default value.
+You may change them in order to get the best results.

 ## Parameter calculator guide